 A green tea foot bath can help soothe the skin.

-Brew green tea for 15 to 20 minutes (1 teaspoon to each cup) in hot water, you can boil water in a pot and let the tea steep for easier use.
+Brew green tea for 15 minutes (1 teaspoon to each cup) in hot water, you can boil water in a pot and let the tea steep for easier use.
 Add 2-4 drops of essential oil into the spa foot bath and mix in the green tea.
 Once cool enough, soak feet in water for 15 to 20 minutes.
 Remove feet, rinse in warm water, dry, and moisturize.
-As an option, socks can be used to hold the moisture while relaxing (make sure feet are completely dry).
+As an option, socks can hold the moisture while relaxing (ensure feet are completely dry).

 Another tip is the use of tea tree or peppermint oil or both.
-Tea tree is known for its anti-fungal benefits while peppermint can be used for aching feet.
-As an added bonus a callus-remover could be used to remove dead skin from below the feet before using a moisturizer.
-Once the feet are soaked, you’ll notice the amount of dead skin that has accumulated using a callus remover will help remove the softened dead skin.
+Tea tree is known for its anti-fungal benefits, while peppermint can be used for aching feet.
+A callus-remover can be used to remove dead skin from below the feet before using a moisturizer.
+Trim your nails while you’re at it.
+If you’re not a home-grooming type of fellow, get a professional pedicure once a month.

 3. Smart Men Add Lean Muscle Tissue to Develop More Confidence